LIA-AI-Agent/LIA_AI/docs/README.md

 ## How to Use

-### LIA Chatbot Integration
+### VIA Chatbot Integration

-1. **Ask LIA Questions**: Interact with LIA through the chatbot on the website or designated platforms.
+1. **Ask VIA Questions**: Interact with VIA through the chatbot on the website or designated platforms.

    Example queries:
    - "Which pump.fun coins are trending today?"
    - "What’s the sentiment on PepeCoin this week?"
    - "What are the best staking opportunities for SHIBA right now?"

-2. **Get Instant Analysis**: LIA will respond with real-time data, market insights, and actionable trading advice tailored to your needs.
+2. **Get Instant Analysis**: VIA will respond with real-time data, market insights, and actionable trading advice tailored to your needs.

 ---